 You probably already know that Dolby Atmos expands upon a traditional surround set-up by adding channels to bring sound from overhead.
 But Atmos is about more than just shoving some speakers in your ceiling and waiting for a chunky aeroplane sound effect.

-The technology is used by filmmakers in the mixing stage to place sounds and voices at exact points in the soundfield rather than simply assign them to specific channels.
-So, in addition to the traditional combination of up to 9.1 channels, Dolby Atmos can deliver up to 118 simultaneous sound objects, creating an enveloping soundstage – even (at least to an extent) if you are listening using 'virtual' Atmos-enabled headphones.
+The technology is used by filmmakers in the mixing stage to place sounds and voices at exact points in the soundfield rather than more broadly assign them to discrete channels.
+So, in addition to the traditional combination of up to 9.1 channels, Dolby Atmos can deliver up to 118 simultaneous sound objects, creating an enveloping soundstage that is replicable by any kit that has the capacity to decode it – from full home theatre systems to 'virtual' Atmos-enabled headphones.